18F/guides/content/ux-guide/about.md

 description: "How 18F user experience (UX) designers improve interactions between our government and the public"
 ---
 {% comment %}
-    Need to update site.baseurls and GH links after replatforming all the pages.
+    Need to update GH links after replatforming all the pages.
 {% endcomment %}

 18F designers join cross-functional teams to improve interactions between government agencies and the people they serve.
 The 18F UX Guide, or User Experience Guide, helps us get this job done.
 It’s a starting point for design research at 18F: doing it, discussing it, and ensuring it’s done to a consistent level of quality.
 Throughout this guide we use “design research” as a substitute and broader  term for “user research” to show the focus of our research work is making designs better for people.